Learn to Speak a Powerful Visual Language

-We are excited about our curriculum that offers you the flexibility and time to focus on the area of design that most interests you, along with interdisciplinary opportunities to broaden your education.
+Our curriculum that offers you the flexibility to focus on the area of design that most interests you, along with interdisciplinary opportunities to broaden your education.

-A course called Colab is a great example of the interdisciplinary experiences in Russell Sage College’s Art + Design department.
-In spring 2020, Colab students from our Graphic + Media Design, Art + Extended Media and Interior + Spatial Design programs worked in teams to develop a concept and designs for a boutique hotel.
-The class ran like a professional project in a busy design studio, and students ended the semester with strong work samples for their portfolios and relevant teamwork experience for their resumes.
+A course called Colab is a great example of the interdisciplinary experiences in Sage’s Art + Design department.
+Colab students from our Graphic + Media Design, Art + Extended Media and Interior + Spatial Design programs work in teams on a collaborative project — to develop a concept and designs for a boutique hotel, for example.
+The class runs like a professional project in a busy design studio, and students end the semester with strong work samples for their portfolios and teamwork experience for their resumes.

 As a BFA student at Russell Sage College, you’ll have easy access to equipment like 3-D printers, a laser cutter, large format printers, Wacom Cintiq displays, scanners, audiovisual equipment, a vacuum former and more at the Art + Design Technology Center.

-And you’ll have plenty of opportunities to network with members of Albany and Troy’s creative communities at department-sponsored Artist Lectures, portfolio reviews and special events held in conjunction with professional organizations like AIGA.
+And you’ll have plenty of opportunities to network with members of Troy and Albany’s creative communities at department-sponsored artist lectures, portfolio reviews and special events held in conjunction with professional organizations like AIGA.